toshiro-en-miyamoto/cpp/basics/basic_concepts.md

 | fold expression (*C++17**)    | `(... && args)`                 |
 | requires expression (*C++20*) | `requires (T a, T b){ a + b; }` |

+Most importantly:

+- Expression evaluation may produce a result.
+- Each expression is characterized by two independent properties: A type and a value category.
+- Value categories classify expressions by their values.

 ## Types

 Objects, references, functions including function template specializations, and expressions have a property called [type](https://en.cppreference.com/w/cpp/language/type), which both